rrenebostic/AI-Fairness-Audit-Playbook/04-component-integration.md

 ### Component 1: Historical Context Assessment Tool ###

 _Note:_ _The data is entirely hypothetical.
-Any action you take upon the informationis strictly at your own risk, and there is no liability for any losses or damages in connection with its use._
+Any action you take upon the information is strictly at your own risk, and there is no liability for any losses or damages in connection with its use._

 ***Historical Pattern Integration Point***